Logistic regression (Binary, Ordinal, Multinomial, …)

-Logistic regression principles
+What is Logistic regression

-Logistic regression is a frequently-used method as it enables binary variables, the sum of binary variables, or polytomous variables (variables with more than two categories) to be modeled.
+Logistic regression is a frequently-used method as it enables binary variables, the sum of binary variables, or polytomous variables (variables with more than two categories) to be modeled (dependent variable).
 It is frequently used in the medical domain (whether a patient will get well or not), in sociology (survey analysis), epidemiology and medicine, in quantitative marketing (whether or not products are purchased following an action) and in finance for modeling risks (scoring).

 The principle of the logistic regression model is to link the occurrence or non-occurrence of an event to explanatory variables.